zjunlp/SPEECH/README.md

 ## Usage

-**1. Project Preparation**：Download this project and unzip the dataset.
-You can directly download the archive, or run ```git clone https://github.com/zjunlp/SPEECH.git``` at your teminal.
+**1. Project Preparation**: Download this project and unzip the dataset.
+You can directly download the archive, or run ```git clone https://github.com/zjunlp/SPEECH.git``` in your teminal.

 ```
 cd [LOCAL_PROJECT_PATH]